How big is Perranporth?

 Del Mar for Italian pizza and pasta.

-Willow for main meals, coffees and cream teas.
+No4 Bistro for breakfast, lunch, dinner plus coffees, cake and cream teas.
 Vegan, vegetarian and gluten free options available.

 Massala and Jaipur for delicious eat-in or takeaway Indian cuisine.